sampsyo/cs6120/content/blog/2019-10-23-AutoVectoring/index.md

 From these, we can find more information such as the variable that specifies the bound, which can be deduced from the arguments for the condition variable as one argument must be the induction variable, leaving the other to be the bound.

 We now want to verify properties to ensure that this loop is indeed vertorizable.
 For example, we need to know ensure that the bound variable is a constant and not something loaded from memory, or we won't be able to determine how many times the loop is executed.
 This requires us to know the latest definition of variables, which we get using a reaching definitions analysis.
-It is possible to find that statement walking backwards through the cfg, but we found using a dataflow analysis to be a much cleaner approach.
+It is possible to find that statement walking backwards through the CFG, but we found using a dataflow analysis to be a much cleaner approach.
 Furthermore, we'd also like to know values of variables at different program points, such as the base pointers for array loads or stores, which we can get through a copy propagation analysis.

 For both of those analyses, we found it to be very helpful to have information at the statement level instead of the block level.
 For example, in the block with the condition variable, it is possible that the bound is defined in that block before the condition variable statement and then again after the statement, and so if we only had the copy propagation values at the in and out edges of that block, we would not get the correct value the condition statement sees.
 We wanted to avoid iterating through blocks to make sure variables are not redefined, so we made each statement a block by adding trivial jumps and labels between statements, thereby getting finer-grained analyses.